21 January, 2007

 Joined (chef) Lisa Lee and a couple Thai friends for a 20-minute drive to an authentic large-outdoors-dining-meets-tent-revival in Phuket Town.
 Chowing cheap demonic dishes, I asked about the large brown pudding I was swallowing and heard "chicken blood".

 Coming back to the dive school, I couldn't find the cross-street leading from main road to DiveAsia.
-The twists, turns, driveways and businesses all start to look the same, especially in the dark, and especially at speeds high enough to avoid being run over by cars or the even-more-impatient-and-nimble fellow moped'ers.
+The twists, turns, driveways and businesses all start to look the same, especially in the dark at speeds high enough to avoid being run over by cars or the even-more-impatient-and-nimble fellow moped'ers.
 After stopping about ten times to ask "where is DiveAsia?"
 I gave up, went to the nearest gas station, and asked even more people, who also smiled uselessly at me.
-As I wearily gazed around the station, I saw a man with a "DiveAsia" shirt, and just about kissed his feet.
+As I wearily gazed around the station, I gratefully saw a man with a "DiveAsia" shirt.

 Monday 22-January: